Family are those who hold your hand as you pass from this world and into the next.

 “We'll find them.”
 Linsan sniffed on the edge of tears herself.
 “We know where they live.
 Even if we have to stay here and watch the place, we can wait.
 We aren't going to give up.”

-Brook shook her head but didn’t look up.
-“They’ll sell your violin.”
+Finally, Brook spoke.
+“They'll sell your violin.”

 Freezing for a second, Linsan thought about Palisis.
 There was no question the murderers were going to sell it now.
 She looked down.
 “It's just a violin.”